Get Up To 35% OFF & Free Delivery

 As you start becoming successful with longer “stay” durations, this is when you can phase out frequent treating.
 Add a little tug of war or fetch as a reward for their sit/stay.
 But always reward periodically, so they never know what they're going to get.

-Begin by having your pup sit while you feed them treats for making eye contact.
-Wait to use any commands - just reward them for holding that sit while looking at you.
+Begin by giving your dog the 'dog sit' command and have your pup sit while you feed them treats for making eye contact.
+Wait to use any commands – just reward them for holding that sit while looking at you.
 This gets them used to the act of staying focused.

 Next, introduce a hand signal (like your palm facing toward your pup) and a voice cue like "stay" when they're sitting and focused on you.
 Pair it with treats so they associate staying = tasty rewards.

-Slowly increase how long they must stay before getting a treat.
+To add duration to your dog's stay command, slowly increase how long they must remain in position before getting a treat.
+Duration refers to how long the dog remains still; start with just 1–2 seconds before rewarding.
+Initially, reward your dog immediately after 1-2 seconds while they remain in position.
 You want to set them up for success, so go at their pace.
 If they break the stay, calmly restart.
 Some dogs pick it up quicker than others.

 Once they start getting the hang of those brief stays, increase to a couple more seconds before rewarding.
 Gradually work up to longer stay durations.